Disclaimer

 "So I take it, it backfired then?"
 Chakotay said.

 "No, we were just starting to test it when the crew got infected by an illness.
 We had to delay the test until everyone was cured.
-Everyone was cured, but a few hours later the ones who were affected started to disappear.
-Ship's systems seemed to have a mind of it's own, in a matter of hours hundreds of the crew had been killed," James said.
+Everyone was cured, but a few hours later the ones who were infected started to disappear.
+Ship's systems seemed to have a mind of its own, in a matter of hours hundreds of the crew had been killed," James said.

-"So the ship's lemming ways were not legendary," Harry muttered.
+"So the ship's lemming ways were not just a legend," Harry muttered.

 "We immediately tried to disable the shield.
 We had found the shield device on a planet, in the middle of a crash site.
 We figured that the shield was responsible for what made whatever crashed, crash.
 Disabling it did not work.
 About an hour after that, we tried contacting other parts of the ship but everyone had been killed.
 Everyone on the bridge were the only ones left of a crew of six hundred and twenty," James said.